-A configuration can only be assigned to a user, and not to a team in Dynamics 365.
+A configuration can only be assigned to a user, and not to a team in Dynamics 365 for Customer Engagement apps.

 A configuration only filters the components when you access Unified Service Desk information through the client application.
-If you access Dynamics 365 or Microsoft Dynamics 365 for Outlook directly, you can access data as per your Dynamics 365 security role.
+If you access Dynamics 365 for Customer Engagement apps or Microsoft Dynamics 365 for Outlook directly, you can access data as per your Customer Engagement security role.

 More information: Manage access using Unified Service Desk configuration